Points won by each set: | 31-25, 20-32, 31-20, 21-29, 50-44 |

 40 % Rafter – 56 of 139

-The only Wimbledon final played on Monday, in the first Grand Slam event with 32 seeds!
+The first Grand Slam event with 32 seeds, new slower grass, first time chamion with “wild card”, and the only Wimbledon final played on Monday!
 Rafter [10] was two points away from the title leading 7:6* (30/0) in the 5th set.
 They played just four times against each other, it was their last meeting.
-Ivanisevic [125] was also two points away from losing his semifinal to Henman which makes him the only Grand Slam champion of the Open Era, who was so close to defeat in his last two matches (each of them lasted 3 hours 2 minutes!).
+Ivanisevic [125] was also two points away from losing his semifinal to Henman (each of them lasted 3 hours 2 minutes!).
 Also unique in Ivanisevic’s case is the fact that he is a Grand Slam champion as a left-hander with double handed backhand.
 The same applied to Jimmy Connors, however, the American wasn’t attacking the net constantly behind 1st and 2nd serves.

 Ivanisevic’s route to his 22nd title: